 No, the region will be prone to germs and illness without applying salt or washing to clean it.
 Utilizing one of these cleaners can help remove dirt and guarantee that the piercing is clean correctly to prevent the spread of infection.
 Warm water combined with the cleaning solution will help lessen some discomfort, itchiness, and swelling that occur with a new piercing.

 If you want the new piercing to heal correctly, avoid the temptation to simply let warm water run over it when you’re taking a shower.
 Alternatively, use a cleaning product.

 Do Excessive Amounts Of Sea Salt Harm Piercings?

 Firstly, when mixing them together, you rarely get the right concentration of sea salt and water; too much salt can dry up the tissue and make healing more difficult.
-If you don’t use enough salt, your piercing will not be cleaned adequately.
+Using salt is very effective in cleaning your piercing.